WebexCC-SA/LTRCCT-2000/docs/main/AI_Lab_Topic_Mission1.md

 2. In the Name Copy screen, edit the topic collection name.
 By default, Copy of existing collection name appears in the Topic collection name field.
 For this lab you can call it with any name you prefare.
    ![Profiles](../graphics/Lab1_AI_Agent/1.8.png)

-3. Optionally, topics can be merged or deleted. **Please do not do it whle working on this lab**.
+3. Optionally, topics can be merged or deleted. **Please do not do it while working on this lab**.
    ![Profiles](../graphics/Lab1_AI_Agent/1.17.png)

 4. Click on Add New